 Balancing the benefits and residual burdens to reach its public interest recommendation

-The Board weighed the totality of the benefits and residual burdens to come to its public interest recommendation under the NEB Act.
-In making its recommendation, the Board focussed on the overall Canadian public interest.
-On the whole, taking into account all of the evidence in the hearing, considering all relevant factors, and given that there are considerable benefits nationally, regionally and to some degree locally, the Board found that the benefits of the Project would outweigh the residual burdens.
-Accordingly, the Board concludes that the Project is in the Canadian public interest.
+The Board weighed the benefits (e.g. additional Canadian gas supply to meet market demand and offset production declines in the Western Canadian Sedimentary Basin) and the burdens (e.g. the extent of development in the region) to come to its public interest recommendation under the NEB Act.
+On the whole, taking into account all of the evidence in the hearing and considering all relevant factors, the Board found that the benefits of the Project outweigh the residual burdens.
+Accordingly, the Board concluded that the Project is in the Canadian public interest.

-Should the GIC approve the Project, it is important to keep in mind that approval of the Project, through the issuance of the CPCNs and Instruments, is just one phase in the Board’s lifecycle regulation.
-Throughout the lifecycle of the Project, the NEB would hold Trans Mountain accountable for meeting its regulatory requirements in order to keep its pipelines and facilities safe and secure, and protect people, property and the environment.
+Approval of the Project is just one phase in the Board’s lifecycle regulation.
+The Project will become part of the existing NGTL System which is subject to the Board’s comprehensive and ongoing regulatory oversight.
+The Board would monitor all conditions and commitments made by NGTL during the hearing, and would hold NGTL accountable for meeting its regulatory requirements in order to keep its pipelines and facilities safe and secure, and protect people, property and the environment.

 - Date modified: